ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 ```
 Ensure that the following parameters are set correctly:

-- `to` - Should be set to the proxy admin address found in `avalanche-smart-contract-quickstart/.openzeppelin/<"YOUR-NETWORK-SESSION">.json`
+- `to` - Should be set to the proxy admin address found in `avalanche-smart-contract-quickstart/.openzeppelin/<"YOUR-NETWORK-SESSION">.json`.
 - `method` - Ensure that you have the function name and argument types correct.
-- `params` - An `upgrade` call needs both a `proxy address` and `implementation address` to be passed in as arguments
+- `params` - An `upgrade` call needs both a `proxy address` and `implementation address` to be passed in as arguments.

 Next create the Tx data by running the following command: